awsdocs/amazon-s3-userguide/doc_source/walkthrough1.md

 1. Add three folders named `Private`, `Finance`, and `Development` to the bucket\.

-   For step\-by\-step instructions to create a folder, see [Organizing objects in the Amazon S3 console using folders](using-folders.md)> in the *Amazon Simple Storage Service Console User Guide*\.
+   For step\-by\-step instructions to create a folder, see [Organizing objects in the Amazon S3 console using folders](using-folders.md)> in the *Amazon Simple Storage Service User Guide*\.

 1. Upload one or two documents to each folder\.